SP14-cyber/bikinibottom/README.md

 Getting started:

-You do not need to download or host anything to play1 Join the Slack workspace where BikiniBot is installed.
+You do not need to download or host anything to play.
+Join the Slack workspace where BikiniBot is installed.
 Run the main help command to see what is available: /bikinibot-help

 The concept: